Chess and the city: How Chennai became India’s ‘Soviet Union in miniature’

 The State Transport corporation also employed a few of the top players in Tamil Nadu.
 So the fact that top players were getting jobs, coupled with the rise of young Anand was huge for the sport.
 It is important to remember that a few strong closed tournaments were organised specifically to help Anand earn the required norms and it was in one of them — the Sakthi Finance GM tournament in Coimbatore — that he earned his third GM norm.

-There is also the ‘South Indians are smart’ stereotype but Ramesh, who also runs a very successful chess academy, doesn’t put this rise down to solely to that.
+There is also the ‘South Indians are smart’ stereotype but Ramesh, who also runs a very successful chess academy, doesn’t put this rise down to solely that.

 “Two things go into making a very good chess player,” Ramesh told Scroll.in.
 “One is obviously, the talent part.
 The talent part plays a major role in determining how quickly you become a Grandmaster and how high you go after becoming a GM.
 Secondly, even for players who don’t have as much talent, they could reach the International Master level with other qualities like hard work and determination.
 You can kind of makeup for super talent to a level but beyond that, genius stands out.
 So I wouldn’t say South Indians have a special talent for the game but from an intellectual pursuit angle, it seemed to fit right in.”